Today is an especially auspicious day, for today is the completion of the story of my West Coast Adventure.

 Being November in Wisconsin, I wasn’t surprised that there was a chill in the air that night.
 But that was alright.
 I was home.
 After 175 days, I was finally home.

 For those of you who have kept up with this series and have provided feedback or left comments, I’d like to say a huge THANK YOU.
-As I said above, there are many more adventures coming up soon, including a wonderful second-look at Chicago, and an epic East Coast Adventure after that.
-Not to mention some interviews with some of my favorite travel writers of all time!
+As I said above, there are many more adventures coming up soon, not to to mention some interviews with some of my favorite travel writers of all time!
 So stay tuned, and stay in touch.

 A Hint of What’s To Come